Aephir/HomeAssistantConfig/README.md

 **Notable Scripts**
 * Python script to use hue dimmer remotes.
 I might go to pure automations, since I can't get the python script to use both "click" and "long-press".
 * turn off lights, espresso machine, send shutdown command through SSH to two Raspberry Pis (KODI and Mopidy) before cutting the master power to those 15 seconds later.
 Used in various automations (such as when no one is home, when we go to bed, etc.)
 * Appdaemon scripts to send stuff to Tasker.
 I have a bunch of things here, take a look at [this repo](https://github.com/Aephir/Home_Assistant-Accessory-files/tree/master/appdaemon_scripts) for some examples (with redacted info, many of them have my Joaoapps Join key in the url).
+Also, look in this repo for various AppDaemon scripts (the ones without redacted info).

 ![KWGT widget](https://github.com/Aephir/Images/blob/master/Screen%20Shot%202018-11-02%20at%2012.13.20%20.png)
 _The first Kustom (KWGT) widget.
 Everything happens through Home Assistant.
 Each light changes on/off color regardless of where it is switched from (HASS sends state changes to Tasker).
 Espresso and Fountain are just toggle switches, the middle arrow buttons will (hopefully) become brightness up/down on last light turned on.
 The text i the botton currently just tells me which was the last door that was opened._